A practice and a point of view.

 02

+A founder voice without the systems to amplify it is a hobby.
+A system without a founder voice is a CRM.
 Notion was not the best note-taking app.
 Linear was not the best project tool.
 Anthropic was not the only foundation model lab.
-They were the most credibly told.
-Categories are claimed by whoever moves first, loudest, and most credibly.
+They were the most credibly told, and they built the tooling to keep telling it at volume.

 03